Keeping Data Private

 The core problem here is that user comments are supposed to be data, but the browser is interpreting them as code.
 In web applications, this kind of exploit is usually called cross-site scripting (often written “XSS”), though misinterpreting data as code is a common security issue in all kinds of programs.

 The standard fix is to encode the data so that it can’t be interpreted as code.
-For example, in HTML, you can write &lt; to display a less-than sign.You may have implemented this in a Chapter 1 exercise.
+For example, in HTML, you can write &lt; to display a less-than sign.You may have implemented this in Exercise 1-4.
 Python has an html module for this kind of encoding:

 import html